mautobu/cahideas/README.md

 # cahideas

 Dumping all cards from r/cahideas daily for use with [Cards Over LAN](https://github.com/TheBerkin/cards-over-lan).
-There is zero curation.
-Multi card question cards are currently broken.
+There is zero curation or rating of cards.

 To use:
 1. Download [reddit-cah-ideas.json](https://raw.githubusercontent.com/mautobu/cahideas/main/reddit-cah-ideas.json)